 - An Intervention is not about how to control the substance user; it is about how to let go of believing you can.

-In addition to learning how to let go of believing you can control the substance user, let’s look at What is an intervention:
+In addition to learning how to let go of believing you can control the substance user, let’s look at

 - Identifying behaviors that comfort and worsen the addiction.